Dennis966/WPE/README.md

 # Weighted Prediction Error (WPE)
 ## Content:
-An algorithm that performs dereverbertion via a linear prediction model of reverberant rooms.
+An algorithm that performs dereverbertion based on a linear prediction model of reverberant rooms.

 ## Reference: